Ohmnivore/SpamGame/Spam/README.md

  * Horizontal slide-in to middle of screen
  * Circle motion
  * Accelerating/decelerating
-* Game over: play again button
+* Cleanup code
+ * Remove as many inline constants as possible
 * Bundle bmps into the exe
 * Detect pause cheat and show popup
-* Cleanup code
- * Remove as many inline constants as possible